Inside GRID Issue 11

 When it comes to dealing with all the changes happening around us, from the weather to our communities, we have a long road ahead.
 In this issue, GRID takes a closer look at the role that human beings have played, both in the craziness and in the good.
 We have stories of the people hard at work behind the scenes, from the uncannily accurate weather man in Naga City, the residents of neighborhood Kapitolyo, and volunteer groups all around the country.

-ON THE COVER Bruce Curran and Ben Chan by Fransico Guerrero
+On the cover Bruce Curran and Ben Chan

 Since then, they’ve also learned that the protection of the mangroves is intertwined with their lives in another way.